Dirt Bike Insurance - How, Where and Why you should insure your motorcycle. Additional resources include: What to do if your dirt bike is stolen.

 You might think that the first priority of an insurance company, is to provide you with insurance.
 Not so.
 At the top of the insurance company "to-do list" is making a profit for share holders.

-Though most insurers are quite good when it comes to straight-forward insurance claims (ie, where there is plenty of evidence to support the claim), those same insurer's are likely to challenge any claim they consider doubtful or suspicious.
-This includes the obvious, like breaches of your "duty of disclosure" and also what may (to you) seem like minor points in your contract (that possibly, you are not even be aware of).
+Though most insurers are quite good when it comes to straight-forward insurance claims (that is, where there is plenty of evidence to support a claim), those same insurer's are likely to challenge any claim they consider doubtful or suspicious.
+In particular, this includes the obvious, like breaches of your "duty of disclosure" and also what may (to you) seem like minor points in your contract (that possibly, you are not even be aware of).

 Insurers are in business to make a profit and wherever possible to minimise their "exposure" or risk.